Aeneas, Romulus, and the founding of Rome

 By claiming descent from the Trojans, the Romans were able to associate themselves with the great Homeric tradition and make their own empire seem like a natural continuation of time of the heroes of old.

-The problem with this origin story is that there is no archaeological evidence to support it.
 In fact, most historians believe that the Trojan War was a myth, and that the city of Troy was not actually destroyed.

 As a result, historians do not use the information presented in the Aeneid as a source of historical information about the early history of ancient Rome.